What Is Preventive Care?

 • Screening and prevention for preeclampsia: This service is for pregnant women who have high blood pressure.

 • Screening for Rh incompatibility: This service is for all pregnant women.
-It also includes follow-up testing for higher risk testing.
+It also includes follow-up testing for higher-risk cases.

 • Screening for urinary tract infection: This service is for women who have a urinary tract infection or other similar infections.